Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

     - Monitoring job progress is more challenging and less detailed than other solutions
     - The concept of always returning a "future" object can be confusing for new users

+=== "Prefect"

+    [Prefect](https://www.prefect.io/) is a workflow management system that is widely adopted in the data science industry.

+    Summary: Use Prefect if you are specifically interested in cloud compute and are looking for a nice UI.

+    Pros:

+    - Very popular in the data science industry with an active community
+    - Useful dashboard to monitor job progress
+    - Supports a variety of job schedulers via `dask-jobqueue`
+    - Uses a directed acyclic graph-free model for increased flexibility in workflow definitions

+    Cons:

+    - Lacks documentation for HPC environments, although it supports them
+    - Challenging to use if the compute nodes do not support network connections
+    - The dashboard stores results for only a 7 day history by default and does not store the full output of each task
+    - The concept of always returning a "future" object can be confusing for new users

 === "Redun"

     [Redun](https://insitro.github.io/redun/) is a flexible workflow management program developed by [Insitro](https://insitro.com/).

-    Summary: Use Redun if you are specifically interested in running on AWS or K8s and like a terminal-based monitoring approach.
+    Summary: Use Redun if you are specifically interested in running on AWS and like a terminal-based monitoring approach.

     Pros: